XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/theater.md

 # Theater

-### Do I have to save HOC charges and Fairy points for the boss?

-> Nope.
-Joins boss battle regardless of charges.
-Replenishes on next raid.
-Go ham.

 ### What does "Settle Reward" do?
 It sounds ominous.

 > More like "Settlement Reward".
 Just shows you things you'll get once Theater ends.